MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/best-practice-explained.md

 ## Application of governance-defined patterns

-The Cloud Governance team will be responsible for the following decisions and implementations.
+The Cloud Governance team is responsible for the following decisions and implementations.
 Many require inputs from other teams, but the cloud governance team is likely to own both the decision and the implementation.
 The following sections outline the decisions made for this use case and details of each decision.

 ### Subscription model